 I think I would have had a better chance at staying Christian if I would have been a Lukewarm Christian.
 For all of you unfamiliar with the phrase, Google (or Bing or DuckDuckGo) Revelation 3:16.
 Lukewarm Christians are the C minus and D plus bench warmers of the faith.
 Most of the time, they are not specifically named or called out (but you can usually think of a few pretty easily if pressed).
 Their church attendance may or may not be consistent.
 Whether or not they show up is not really the point.
 There are plenty of apathetic dolts sitting in pews.
 Lukewarm Christians’ real problem is that they don’t have an ounce of On-Fire, self-sacrificial, radical love for Jesus.
 They don’t fast or intercede.
 They don’t witness or prophecy.
 Their Bible is left mostly unread.

 Pastors and preachers love to talk about Lukewarm Christians.
 Many a Sunday Sermon can be whittled down to its essential message—don’t be a hypocritical, do-nothing, half-ass believer.
-If you’re going to be a part of this life-changing, life-inducing faith, shouldn’t you act like Jesus has an affect on your behavior?
+If you’re going to be a part of this life-changing, life-inducing faith, shouldn’t you act like Jesus has an effect on your behavior?

 But this is where the pastors and the preachers go wrong.